Daniel-KM/Omeka-S-module-BlockPlus/README.md

   has a specific option to add to the query to display thumbnails as square or
   medium: `thumbnail_size=medium`.
 You can see an example on the site [Ontologie du christianisme médiéval en images], from French [Institut national de l’histoire de l’art].
+  If you don't want to use the argument, use the other template "browse-preview-gallery-medium".
+  The template "browse-preview-gallery-medium-item" allows to querying on media, but displaying items metadata and link to item.
 - filter year: added a select on the top to filter the items by year.
 - subjects: append the subjects to each resource.
 - timeline list: display the list of resources by year and by date.
 Adapted from